walnuthq/madara-docs/docs/concepts/appchain.md

 ### Escape hatch mechanism

 Appchains can be insecure.
-They may be centralized and unstable.
+They may be centralized, unstable, or even disappear entirely.

-What happens to your assets inside the Appchain if the Appchain simply disappears overnight?
-This is where we begin to understand the value of settling the transactions and how the underlying blockchain provides security.
+If the Appchain faces downtime or disappears altogether, users risk losing all assets within it.
+However, this is where the value of settling transactions on a secure underlying blockchain becomes meaningful.

-Because the underlying blockchain has verified the transaction's validity and knows the overall state of the Appchain, it's possible to prove transactions (and therefore, your assets) in the underlying blockchain - even if the Appchain no longer exists.
-What happens next depends on how the asset was created in the Appchain:

-1. If the asset was originally bridged from the underlying blockchain to the Appchain, you can recover the original asset in the underlying chain in the original asset contract address.
-1. If the asset originated in the Appchain and never existed in the underlying blockchain, you can still regain it in a new address and prove that it was part of the Appchain state.
-Depending on the case, it may be, however, difficult to convince others that the asset has any value or usage.
+Because all of the transactions are settled on the settlement layer, asset recovery may be possible, but only under specific conditions:
+1. Data availability.
+All required data must be accessible on the settlement layer or another data availability layer.
+1. Implementation.
+A functional recovery mechanism must exist and be available.

+In practice, very few Appchains implement a working escape hatch.
+While theoretically possible, it is difficult to design and execute effectively.

-This mechanism of recovering assets in the underlying chain is called the escape hatch mechanism.
-This is how the Appchain inherits security - it gains security guarantees from the underlying blockchain.
+Despite these challenges, the concept of recovering assets through the underlying chain is known as the escape hatch mechanism.
+It represents a key way in which an Appchain can inherit security guarantees from its settlement layer.

-### Security

-Because of the possibility to recover assets in the underlying chain, it is much safer to use a new Appchain than a new, independent blockchain.

-However, everyone is still accountable for their own assets in the Appchain: if you lose your assets by, for example, doing bad trades, you can't just escape to the underlying blockchain with an older state.
-Only the latest state is valid for recovery.

-Therefore, you still have to maintain proper wallet security, just like in any blockchain.

 ## Also known as ZK rollups or Validity rollups